JobTarget Logo

 Internship Requirements

-• Bachelor’s or Master’s level student currently enrolled in Social Work, Mental Health Counseling, Psychology, or a related Human Services field, or a Registered Intern through the Board
+• MUST be obtaining a Bachelor’s in Social work OR be a Master’s level student currently enrolled in Social Work, Mental Health Counseling, Psychology, or a related Human Services field, or a Registered Intern through the Board

 • Must be at least 21 years of age